Author Diane Callahan coined the term Curio Fiction.

 Author Diane Callahan coined the term "Curio Fiction".

-In February, I attended ProWritingAid’s ‘Fantasy Writers’ Week’.
-Among the many engaging sessions, Diane Callahan’s presentation, “How to Write Curio Fiction: Showcasing the Fantastic in Our World”, truly stood out.
+Among the many engaging sessions at ProWritingAid’s ‘Fantasy Writers’ Week’ 2023, Diane Callahan’s presentation, “How to Write Curio Fiction: Showcasing the Fantastic in Our World”, truly stood out.

-Fantasy has many subgenres—Arthurian, Epic, High Fantasy, and Sword and Sorcery Fantasy—all signaling the specific nature of the story and its fantastical elements.
-However, Callahan introduced a new subgenre: Curio fiction.
+Fantasy literature includes many subgenres, such as Arthurian, Epic, High Fantasy, and Sword and Sorcery, each with its own unique fantastical elements and narrative style.
+Callahan, however, introduced me to a new subgenre: curio fiction.
 “I wanted to capture stories where you find yourself in a world very much like our own, except one thing is slightly off,” she said.
 “Perhaps there’s a movie theater that plays only memories, or the story centers on a child who learns the language of cats.
 Or in this familiar-yet-unfamiliar world, everyone wears electronic bracelets that monitor their moods.”

 Recommended article